benaston/NHelpfulException/readme.md

 NHelpfulException
 ====

-Simple System.Exception wrapper to improve the understandability of exceptions when they are thrown.
+A simple wrapper for System.Exception to help make exceptions more meaningful.